-The one God exists eternally as three, the Father, the Son and the Holy Spirit.
-The very first hint of the plurality of Persons within the Godhead comes as early as the first chapter of the Bible where God speaks of Himself with in a plural sense:
+The one God exists eternally as three, the Father, the Son, and the Holy Spirit.
+The very first hint of the plurality of Persons within the Godhead comes as early as the first chapter of the Bible where God speaks of Himself in a plural sense:

-Genesis 1:26: Then God said, "Let Us make man in Our image, according to Our likeness; and let them rule over the fish of the sea and over the birds of the sky and over the cattle and over all the earth, and over every creeping thing that creeps on the earth."
-(Cf. Genesis 3:22; 11:7; Isaiah 6:8)
+26Then God said, "Let Us make man in Our image, according to Our likeness; and let them rule over the fish of the sea and over the birds of the sky and over the cattle and over all the earth, and over every creeping thing that creeps on the earth."
+27God created man in His own image, in the image of God He created him; male and female He created them.
+Gen 1:26-27 (Cf. Genesis 3:22; 11:7; Isaiah 6:8)

-In context, the plural name for God, Elohim, speaks of God's supremacy more that the Trinity.
+In context, the plural name for God, Elohim, speaks of God's supremacy more than the Trinity.
 However, while the plural is for magnification it opens the door for plurality.
 Also, the plural sense in Hebrew is three or more, further implying the Trinity.

-The threeness of God is developed in the New Testament as the Father, Son and Holy Spirit as all are recognized as God.
-This observation of the Deity of the Father, Son and Holy Spirit is foundation to Trinitarianism and will be discussed in depth.
+The threeness of God is developed in the New Testament as the Father, Son, and Holy Spirit as all are recognized as God.
+This observation of the Deity of the Father, Son, and Holy Spirit is foundation to Trinitarianism.

 Importantly, the threeness of God does not contradict the oneness of God because the threeness is in respect to persons and oneness is in respect to essence.
 Christianity does not claim that God is one person and three people, or one nature and three natures.
 This would be contradictory.
-God is not one and three in the same sense.